Antimony51122/Data_Augmentation/README.md

 # 2D to 3D Reconstruction

-Firstly, let's look at how lighting might affect the facial contour perception:
+Firstly, let's look at how lighting might affect the facial contour perception: the recognition of facial features is based on the contours, however, contour isn't an abstract thing, instead, it can be defined as the contrast between brightness and colour features that we perceive to build the "edges" on faces.
+Therefore, as shown in below GIFs changing the light direction might vastly change the contour features hence the facial looking.

 <table>
   	<tr>